openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 #### 1.2 [Authority portal] Provide an exchange invitation to the citizen

-The authority portal can communicate to the citizen that they can initiate request for a "PermanentResidentCard" credential by providing them the json object below.
+The authority portal can communicate to the citizen that they can initiate request for a "PermanentResidentCard" credential by filling the `exchange id` in the json template below and transmitting the json to the citizen.
-They can do this through a QR code for example.
+They can do this transmission by encoding the json in a QR code and displaying to the citizen for example.
-Note that the `exchangeId` from the exchange creation is to be used as the last fragment of the url.

 ```json
 {